AD-SDL/hudson-liquidhandling/README.md

 ## Tests

 * Run all: `python -m pytest test` in the repo's root directory

+## Formatting the Code

+To automatically format the code for style and readability, run `black .` in the repo's root directory.
+This keeps all of our python code stylistically consistent.

+## Development

+## Recommended Visual Studio Code Extensions

+* Better Comments by Aaron Bond
+* GitLens by Eric Amodio
+* Pylance by Microsoft
+* Python by Microsoft
+* Visual Studio IntelliCode by Microsoft